zubinchopra/portaldocs/portal-sdk/templates/portalfx-create-overview.md

  <!-- TODO:  Determine whether this sample causes gitHub to stop. -->

-{"gitdown": "include-section", "file": "../../../src/SDK/Framework.Tests/TypeScript/Tests/Controls/Forms/DropDown.Subscription.test.ts", "section": "config#sort"}
+gitdown": "include-section", "file": "../../../src/SDK/Framework.Tests/TypeScript/Tests/Controls/Forms/DropDown.Subscription.test.ts", "section": "config#sort"}

 If the extension combines the `sort` option with the `disable` or `group` functionality, the sort will operate  inside of the groups provided.